 By Alastair Himmer

-Workers battling to avoid a catastrophic meltdown at the nuclear plant have been forced to pump large amounts of radioactive water into the sea.
+Workers battling to avoid a catastrophic meltdown have been forced to pump radioactive water into the sea.

-The March 11 quake and tsunami left 28,000 people dead or missing and destroyed vast areas of northeastern Japan.
+The deadly March 11 quake and tsunami left 28,000 people dead or missing, and devastated vast areas of northeastern Japan.

-(Editing by Peter Rutherford/Patrick Johnston; to query or comment on this story email email@example.com)
+(Editing by Patrick Johnston.
+To query or comment on this story email email@example.com)